 How Long Do I Steep The Spices?

-How Do I Thicken The Tembleque?
+How Do I Thicken The Pudding?

 How Do I Know If My Tembleque Is Thick Enough?

-Add the cornstarch slurry to the pot in a slow, steady trickle while stirring constantly.
-If you dump the slurry into the still-hot coconut milk, it’ll likely clump to all hell, so do this slowly.
+Turn the stove on to medium heat.
+Add the cornstarch slurry to the pot in a slow, steady trickle while whisking constantly.
+Dumping the slurry into the still-hot coconut milk will clump to all hell, so do this slowly.

-Allow the tembleque to come up to steaming once all the slurry is in the milk.
-Continue stirring constantly, paying close attention to the sides, which heat up faster.
-Incorporate the slurry from the outside of the pan into the center to create a smooth pudding.
+Allow the mixture to come up to steaming once all the slurry is in the milk.
+Continue stirring constantly, paying close attention to the edges of the pan, which heats up faster.
+Whisk the slurry from the outside of the pan into the center to create a smooth pudding.
+After about 1 1/2-2 minutes, the tembleque will thicken to the point where it resembles mayonnaise.
+The pudding should not be super stiff because it won’t wobble once it’s cooled.
+You also don’t want it too thin because it won’t set up properly.

-What’s The Best Mold For Forming A Tembleque?
+What’s The Best Mold To Use Here?

 For the water method: